 The design of simulation chambers varies widely with respect to the light sources, chamber sizes, materials and operation conditions to address varied lines of research (Barnes and Rudzinski, 2006).
-The size of chamber facilities ranges from ~l to ~300 m3 and are variously constructed from pyrex/quartz, aluminium, stainless steel and FEP Teflon.
+The size of chamber facilities ranges from ~1 to ~300 m3 and are variously constructed from pyrex/quartz, aluminium, stainless steel and FEP Teflon.
 The light sources of chambers include artificial and natural solar radiation, leading to a convenient classification into indoor and outdoor chambers (Barnes and Rudzinski, 2006).
-Pyrex or quartz is widely used for chambers with a volume of less than 1 m3, with a few larger, such as JPAC (1.45 m3) (Ehn et al., 2014), Bayreuth chambers (2.4 m3) (Behnke et al., 1988) and UAREC (>1 m3) (Barnes et al., 1994).
+Pyrex or quartz is widely used for chambers with a volume of less than 1 m3, with a few larger, such as JPAC (1.45 m3) (Ehn et al., 2014), Bayreuth chambers (2.4 m3) (Behnke et al., 1988) and UAREC (>1 m3) (Barnes et

+60 al., 1994).
 Owing to its reasonably inert nature and transparency towards short-wavelength lights, pyrex and quartz chambers enable ready access to radical generation studies.
 Also, pyrex and quartz chambers can enable temperature-dependent studies with the use of a cooling or heating bath.
-Metal chambers are usually built with a volume of 1~6 m3, with exceptions such as AIDA chamber (85 m3) (Wagner et al., 2006), MICC (10 m3) (Connolly et al., 2012) and CERN Cloud chamber (26 m3) (Schnitzhofer et al., 2014).
-The largest advantage of the rigid metal chambers is the ability of experiments under varying temperatures, enabling simulation of free tropospheric conditions (Wagner et al., 2006; Schnitzhofer et al., 2014) and warm, mixed phase and fully glaciated clouds.
-FEP Teflon is widely used in medium to large chambers, such as FORTH-ASC (10 m3)(Kostenidou et al., 2013), Manchester Aerosol Chamber (MAC) (18 m3), LEAK-LACIS (19 m3) (Mutzel et al., 2015; Niedermeier et al., 2020), IASC (27 m3), Caltech dual chambers (both 28 m3)(Cocker et al., 2001a), the University of California at Riverside dual chambers (both 90 m3)(Carter et al., 2005), PSI chamber (27 m3) (Paulsen et al., 2005), ILMARI (29 m3) (Leskinen et al., 2015), HELIOS (90 m3) (Ren et al., 2017), SAPHIR (270 m3)(Karl et al., 2004) and EUPHORE (2 × 200 m3) (Bloss et al., 2005; Dunne et al., 2016).
-The transparency of Teflon enables its widespread use in both indoor and outdoor chambers, enabling transmission across the solar spectrum.
+Metal chambers are usually built with a volume of 1~6 m3, with exceptions such as AIDA chamber (85 m3) (Wagner et al., 2006), MICC (10 m3) (Connolly et al., 2012) and CERN Cloud chamber (26 m3)(Schnitzhofer et al., 2014).
+The largest advantage of the rigid metal chambers is the ability of experiments under varying temperatures, enabling simulation of free tropospheric conditions (Wagner et al., 2006) and warm, mixed phase and fully glaciated clouds.
+FEP Teflon is widely used in medium to large chambers, such as FORTH-ASC (10 m3)(Kostenidou et al., 2013), Manchester Aerosol Chamber (MAC) (18 m3), LEAK-LACIS (19 m3) (Mutzel et al., 2015, Niedermeier et al., 2020), IASC (27 m3), Caltech dual chamber (28 m3 and 90 m3) (Cocker et al., 2001a, Carter et al., 2005), PSI chamber (27 m3) (Paulsen et al., 2005), ILMARI (29 m3) (Leskinen et al., 2015), HELIOS (90 m3) (Ren et al., 2017), SAPHIR (270 m3)(Karl et al., 2004) and EUPHORE (2 × 200 m3) (Bloss et al., 2005).
+The transparency of Teflon enables its widespread use in both

+- indoor and outdoor chambers, enabling transmission across the solar spectrum.
 All chambers have limitations.
-A universal challenge is the presence of chamber walls that can act as a sink of the reacting gases and aerosol particles (Mcmurry and Grosjean, 1985) and as a surface on which they can react.
-Consequently, experimental results relating to gas-particle partitioning, aerosol formation rate and yield, for example, require careful interpretation (Mcmurry and Grosjean, 1985; Matsunaga and Ziemann, 2010; Zhang et al., 2014; Ye et al., 2016; Wang et al., 2018).
+A universal challenge is the existence of chamber walls that can as a sink of the reacting gases and aerosol particles (McMurry and Grosjean, 1985) and a surface on which they can react.
+Consequently, experimental results relating to gas-particle partitioning, aerosol formation rate and yield, for example, require careful interpretation (McMurry and - 75 Grosjean, 1985, Matsunaga and Ziemann, 2010, Zhang et al., 2014, Ye et al., 2016, Wang et al., 2018).
 Similarly, photochemistry experiments in indoor chambers using artificial lights requires consideration of the wavelength dependence of the irradiance (Barnes and Rudzinski, 2006).
-Outdoor chambers, particularly the larger ones, are challenged by control of relative humidity and temperature due to the ambient diurnal variation, which may introduce some uncertainty (Barnes and Rudzinski, 2006).
-In addition, gases and particles as well as the intermediate reactants can interact with and partition into chamber walls (so-called memory effect), which can affect repeatability and reliability of the results (Carter and Lurmann, 1991; Wang et al., 2011; Wang et al., 2014; Schnitzhofer et al., 2014).
-This artifact due to the memory effect necessitates a clear and detailed characterisation of chamber behaviour and history.
+Outdoor chambers, particularly the larger ones, are challenged by control of relative humidity and temperature due to the ambient diurnal variation, hampering repeatability (Barnes and Rudzinski, 2006).
+Finally, the chamber background and its memory can affect repeatability and reliability of the results (Carter and Lurmann, - 80 1991, Wang et al., 2011, Wang et al., 2014, Schnitzhofer et al., 2014).
+This necessitates a clear and detailed characterisation of chamber behaviour and history.